MaitisamY/resume-monster/README.md

 ### 5. Certifications
 - Include any certifications or professional qualifications you have obtained.
-- Click "Add Certification" to add multiple certifications.
+- Click "Add another Certification section" to add multiple certifications.
 - Provide details such as the certification name, issuing authority, and dates.

 ## Additional Features